-Horrocks Beach has won the title of the #1 Mainland Beach in Tourism Australia's Best Australian Beaches for 2018
+Horrocks Beach was named the #1 Mainland Beach in Tourism Australia's Best Australian Beaches for 2018

 You'll instantly feel on holidays as you take in the glorious ocean views on your descent into Horrocks.
 Nestled along white sandy beaches, Horrocks provides the ideal family beach getaway with sheltered waters, rock pools and waves along the reefs.
 Whether it's swimming, fishing, surfing, diving, windsurfing or plain beachside fun you're after, Horrocks has the lot.